23vbq/printerstatuslogger-cs/README.md

 id=[Unique model id]
 name=[Name of printer]
-readtonerlevelpath=[Path after web interface address to find toner level] readtonerlevelregex=[Regex to find toner level]
+readtonerlevelpath=[Path after web interface address to find toner level] readtonerlevelregex=[Regex to find toner level [0-9]{1,3}]
 ```

 ## TODO
 - Reports Module - to report data in csv files
 - ~~GetTonerLevel() Improvement - better response from function when error occurs~~ - implemented need testing
-- Printer Scan Improvement - multitasking (to not wait when f.ex. when cannot connect to address)
+- Printer Scan Improvement
+  - Multitasking (to not wait when f.ex. when cannot connect to address)
+  - Try to ping when http not response
 - ReadConfig() - rewrite to create kvp's list for better config reading
 - Logger
   - Logs in syslog format